ChrisKretschmer/homebridge-lightify-api/README.md

     }
     ```

-Important: the serial number is only the part before the dash.
+Important: enter only the first block of the serial number (before the dash).

 ## Supported Devices